ruyrybeyro/chrootvpn/README.md

 Then press Connect to connect to the firewall.

 ![This is an image](/assets/images/07.png)

+The negotiation of a connection can take a (little) while.

 ![This is an image](/assets/images/08.png)

 First and each time after reinstalling the chroot/script, "Trust server" has to be selected.